Michelleeby/pAIr/README.md

 ## Adding an alias

 You can add an alias to your `.bashrc` or `.zshrc` file to quickly start the chat assistant.
-You can do this by running the following command:
+As an example:

 ```bash
 echo "alias pair='source $(pwd)/pair/bin/activate && python $(pwd)/pair.py && deactivate'" >> ~/.bashrc